appreciated/vortex-crud/README.md

 - **Custom Repositories**

 ## How is the data problem solved?
 Currently, for fast development purposes an H2 Database is being used.
-Since Repositories etc. cannot be dynamically create a self written Class `DynamicEntityManagerService` is being used.
+Since Repositories etc. cannot be dynamically create a self written Class `FlowCmsEntityManagerService` is being used.
 Also before startup the `FlowCmsDatabaseSchemaValidator` will check if the current database schema matches the HOCON configuration.

-Note: It is planned allow hooking alternative Spring Service implementing an interface to provide the same functionality `DynamicEntityManagerService` but for a specific table.
+Note: It is planned allow hooking alternative Spring Service implementing an interface to provide the same functionality `FlowCmsEntityManagerService` but for a specific table.
 This way pretty much any storage can be attached to FlowCms.

 ## Configuration via HOCON
 The system supports view configuration where routes and tables are defined in a HOCON file.